April 06, 2018

 If you don’t have credit card debt and you rely on your tax refund to pay for a vacation or something fun, deposit the money in a savings account and let it build throughout the year so you can use it when it’s convenient.

 How much extra take-home pay can you expect if you eliminate your tax refund

-The average tax refund last year was about $2,700.
+The average tax refund in 2019 was about $2,700.
 Spread out throughout the year that equals an increase in weekly take-home pay of about $52 per week.
 If you get paid every other week, you can expect to see each paycheck go up by $103.

 That may not seem like a lot of money.
 Many Americans didn’t notice small increases in their paychecks during 2018 after the Tax Cuts and Jobs Act went into effect.
 As a result, they were surprised when their annual tax refund was smaller than expected.

 Getting a smaller tax refund means you took home more money throughout the year.
 Owing money to the IRS means you didn’t pay enough taxes throughout the year.
 Ideally, you wouldn’t owe taxes or be owed a refund.
 In this scenario, you would have paid the correct amount of taxes and with a bit of planning, would be able to set aside some money from each paycheck for the future.
 Tax Steps You Should Take Now-Adjust W-4 Withholdings

 At Sunset Financd we offer efficient tax preparation services.
 Let us give you a free no-obligation quote when you schedule an appointment.
 You can get up to $6,000* of your tax money back within 24 to 48 hours of IRS acceptance with Sunset Finance!

 January 12, 2018